ahmedraslan28/Music-Streaming-Service/README.md

 - run background tasks using celery
 - create your own playlist with only the best songs you like
 - Dreamed of being an artist then be one and upload your songs and create your albums.
-- Follow your favourite users and artists and be notified whenever the upload something or create albums and playlists
+- Follow your favourite users and artists and be notified whenever they upload something or create albums and playlists
 - Get real-time notifications whenever
   - artist you follow uploaded a new album/track
   - some user followed you